|Zak Bagans From Ghost Adventures (Photo credit: **SHADY GIRL**)|

 Ghost Hunters is not the only show to come under fire through the years.
 A&E's 'Paranormal State' has had former clients that were on the show launch an all out campaign asserting that the show, the investigators all manipulated information, their story, their home and their haunting.
 Chip Coffey has also been called out as an actor playing as a “psychic.”
 It is true that the show's resident psychic go to, is in fact listed on IMDb as an actor.
 In fact, Coffey has a long long resume of performing in the theater.
 Now this doesn't mean Coffey is a fraudulent psychic, but it does give one pause when we compile the list of research that states there may be some tomfoolery afoot.

-Also topping the list of suspect episodes is Travel Channel's 'Paranormal Adventurers' as an over dramatized show fraught with assumptions, and wild theatrics by the show host Zak Bagans, who on more than one occasion challenges entities in an attempt to draw out some activity from beyond.
+Also topping the list of suspect episodes is Travel Channel's 'Paranormal Adventurers' touted by many as an over dramatized show fraught with assumptions, and wild theatrics by the show host Zak Bagans.
+Bagans, who on more than one occasion challenges entities in an attempt to draw out some activity from beyond often comes across as rude, and well, too overtly alpha male if you will.
 Most investigators that do investigate demonic attacks, etc will say this is the most dangerous risk one can do to provoke the unseen.
 Not all spirits are of the human variety and as such can cause problems for those provoking them long after the filming stops.